 1987 Charles Busch's sendup of beach movies, Psycho Beach Party, opens Off-Broadway at the Players Theatre.
 Busch himself is among the cast of the lampoon directed by Kenneth Elliott.
 It rides the waves for 344 performances and closes May 15 the following year.

-2000 Producer Stewart F. Lane and former theatre columnist Ward Morehouse III's first collaboration, If It Was Easy..., opens at Atlanta's 7 Stages Theatre.
-The play about a Frank Sinatra musical that becomes a hit when the mob gets involved, opens Off-Broadway on March 7, 2001 at the Douglas Fairbanks.
+2000 Producer Stewart F. Lane and former theatre columnist Ward Morehouse III's first collaboration, If It Was Easy..., opens at 7 Stages Theatre in Atlanta, Georgia.
+The play about a Frank Sinatra musical that becomes a hit when the mob gets involved, opens Off-Broadway on March 7, 2001 at the Douglas Fairbanks Theatre.
 It swims with the fishes, though, as it closes April 1.

 2016 The Globe Theatre of London’s acclaimed 2015 production of The Merchant of Venice, starring Tony Award winner Jonathan Pryce, begins New York performances at the Rose Theater as part of the Lincoln Center Festival.
 Jonathan Munby directs the production on a set that recreates the Globe stage.